drew-abbo/mcfunc_compiler/README.md

   ([here's a generator](https://misode.github.io/pack-mcmeta/)).

-Ideally you're directly working inside of a data pack folder in the `datapacks` directory of a Minecraft save.
-That way you can take advantage of things like hot reloading for testing.
+Ideally you're directly working inside of a data pack folder in the `datapacks` directory of a Minecraft save so you can easily reload and test.

 ### Build System (Make)